NafuKrypto/blog-post/ckpxtuy0a0a1qa9s19lnf91uh.md

-## Make your own Wikipedia in Bangla language with Python
+## Make your own Wikipedia and retrieve it in Bangla with Python

 There could be a lot of time where you had to access data from Wikipedia and parse it as necessary in your program.
 In Python, you can do it easily with a python library named **Wikipedia.** In this blog I will show you how can you get data from the wiki in Bangla language.
 If you can understand the code, you can access data in any language.